Samalth/Sales-boardgame-thebestseller-/README.txt

 - Type "cd server" in the first console window
 - Type "cd client" in the second console window

-Secondly, make sure NodeJS is installed in both folders (skip this step if it is already installed).
+Secondly, make sure NodeJS (https://nodejs.org/en/download/) is installed and install all the packages from the package.json (skip this step if it is already installed).
 Enter this in both the terminal/CMD windows:
 - Type "npm install" in the 'server' window
 - Type "npm install" in the 'client' window